 In the event of an internet disruption at the end of the test, or another issue that keeps you from submitting your answers, you'll need to follow instructions provided by your school to complete submission.
 This may include waiting until the internet is back online to leave the testing room, or returning later with your testing device once the internet service resumes.

-If answers aren't received by the end of the submission period, College Board may cancel your scores.
+If answers aren't received by the end of the submission period, College Board may cancel your scores or report them for guidance purposes only.